alyssaxuu/ecosnap/README.md

 ![Preview](preview.gif)
 <br>
 <br>
-Recycle better with Artificial Inteligence 🔥
+Recycle your plastic better with Artificial Intelligence 🔥

 EcoSnap tells you what, how and where to recycle your items from a simple picture.
+EcoSnap is an Artificial Intelligence powered app that helps you recycle your plastic effectively.

 👉 Get it now [EcoSnap](ecosnap.vercel.app)